 For an outsider, it is clear that the silicon-tungsten R&D effort should be performed with tight consultation between CALICE and the SiD ECAL groups.
-We encourage the SiD ECAL group to collaborate more closely and more formally with the CALICE collaboration This will also avoid painful "shoot-outs" in the future.
+We encourage the SiD ECAL group to work with CALICE to agree on a procedure for combined testing of their ECAL with the CALICE HCAL prototypes.
+This will also avoid painful "shoot-outs" in the future.
 A shoot-out will have politically damaging consequences.
 Clearly, there are a number of parallel R&D efforts (e.g. CMOS KPiX vs its European equivalent SiGe SKIROC); overlapping efforts must be limited in scope and time, and a mechanism for selection must be implemented.
-In view of the growing importance of larger-scale test beam efforts, the limited number of sites offering test beams, and limited manpower and financial resources, it seems that a much tighter collaboration between the ECAL concept proponents will be necessary to take data for a reasonable comparison of the specific technological choices.
+In view of the growing importance of larger-scale test beam efforts, the limited number of sites offering test beams, and limited manpower and financial resources, it seems that a much tighter collaboration between the ECAL concept proponents will be necessary in order to take the data needed for a reasonable comparison of the specific technological choices.